konrads/spudblog-app-engine/README.md

 Ajax error handling is simplistic, prompting an alert box with the error message, followed by the reload of the `my-blogs` page - this could result with issues if the `my-blogs` page has errors.

+Django lacks support for REST PATCH, which suits this app better than PUT.
+[django-rest-framework](http://django-rest-framework.org/) could be of help here, however it's been discounted to minimize the bloat of App Engine unsupported libraries.

+REST versioning was abandoned, possible approach described [here](http://blog.steveklabnik.com/posts/2011-07-03-nobody-understands-rest-or-http#i_want_my_api_to_be_versioned).
+This would involve setting content-type to "application/vnd.spudblog-v1+json" in both Django views and Angularjs's REST mechanism.